sgmlguru/xslt-pipelines/README.md

 # README

 This repository contains a test pipeline for XSLT steps, meaning individual XSLT stylesheets (steps) and a manifest file that describes the order in which the steps run.
-It is intended only to test the [XProc batch](https://github.com/sgmlguru/xproc-batch) tools that in turn rely on Nic Gibson's [XProc Tools](https://github.com/Corbas/xproc-tools).
+It is intended only to test the [XProc batch, branch xproc3](https://github.com/sgmlguru/xproc-batch/tree/xproc3) tools that in turn rely on [my fork](https://github.com/sgmlguru/xproc-tools/tree/xproc3) of Nic Gibson's [XProc Tools](https://github.com/Corbas/xproc-tools).

-**Now you can also run the manifest in eXist-DB, without Nic's XProc Tools.
-See the XProc Batch repository's XQuery scripts.**
+You can also run the manifest in eXist-DB, without Nic's XProc Tools.
+See the XProc Batch repository's XQuery scripts.

 ## Contents